chandhu3095/Formula-1-Race-Outcome-Prediction/README.md

-# 🏎️ Formula 1 Race Outcome Prediction — Machine Learning & Analytics
+# 🏎️ Formula 1 Race Outcome Prediction — Machine Learning Pipeline

-An end-to-end **machine learning and analytics project** focused on predicting **Formula 1 driver finishing positions** using historical race data, advanced feature engineering, explainable AI (SHAP), and interactive Power BI dashboards.
+## 📌 Project Overview

+This project builds an **end-to-end machine learning pipeline** to predict a Formula 1 driver’s **finishing position** using historical race data from the modern F1 era (2015–2024).

+Formula 1 race outcomes are influenced by multiple interacting factors such as qualifying performance, lap pace consistency, pit stop strategy, driver experience, and track characteristics.
+The goal of this project is to model these factors together and produce **accurate and explainable predictions**.

+In addition to machine learning modeling, the project includes **interactive Power BI dashboards** to translate predictions into business- and strategy-focused insights.

 ---

-## 📌 Problem Statement
+## 🎯 Problem Statement

-Formula 1 race outcomes are influenced by multiple interacting factors such as:

-- Qualifying performance
-- Lap time consistency
-- Pit stop strategy
-- Driver experience
-- Track characteristics

-The objective of this project is to **predict a driver’s finishing position** in a race by learning patterns from historical data, while ensuring the predictions are **accurate, interpretable, and actionable**.
+Predict the **finishing position of a Formula 1 driver** in a race using historical data, while ensuring:

+- Strong predictive performance
+- Clear interpretability of model decisions
+- Practical insights into race strategy and performance

+This is framed as a **regression problem**, where the target is a numeric, ordered finishing position.

 ---

 ## 📊 Dataset

-The dataset is sourced from publicly available **Formula 1 historical data** and consists of multiple relational tables.
+The dataset is sourced from publicly available Formula 1 historical data (Kaggle) and consists of multiple relational tables.

 ### Key data sources:
 - Race results (finishing position, laps completed, points)
 - Qualifying data (grid position, qualifying rank)
-- Lap times (lap-level performance)
+- Lap times (lap-level performance consistency)
-- Pit stop data (number of pit stops, timing)
+- Pit stop data (number of stops, timing)
 - Driver and constructor metadata
-- Race metadata (track, season, race name)
+- Race metadata (track, season, race details)

-**Time range:**
+### Time range:
-📅 *2015 – 2024* (modern Formula 1 era)
+- **2015 – 2024** (modern Formula 1 era)

-The raw datasets were merged and filtered to ensure consistency and relevance for modern racing dynamics.
+The raw datasets were merged, cleaned, and filtered to ensure consistency and relevance for modern race dynamics.

 ---

+## 🔍 Exploratory Data Analysis (EDA)

+EDA was intentionally kept **light and focused**, as the dataset is structured and domain-driven.

+Key exploratory analyses include:
+- Distribution of finishing positions
+- Qualifying position vs finishing position
+- Pit stop count vs finishing position
+- Lap pace consistency vs finishing position

+These checks validated domain assumptions and supported feature selection.

+---

 ## 🛠️ Feature Engineering

-Significant feature engineering was performed to convert raw race data into **ML-ready numerical features**.

-### Key engineered features include:
+Raw race data was transformed into **model-ready features**, including:

-- **Qualifying Position (`qual_pos`)**
+- **Qualifying performance**
+  - Qualifying position
+  - Qualifying vs career average performance

-- **Lap Performance**
+- **Lap pace metrics**
   - Average lap time
   - Fastest lap time

-- **Pit Stop Metrics**
-  - Pit stop count
+- **Pit stop strategy**
+  - Number of pit stops
-  - First pit lap
+  - First pit lap (for pit strategy modeling)

-- **Driver Experience**
+- **Driver experience**
-  - Career average finish
   - Career race count
+  - Career average finishing position

-- **Contextual Features**
+- **Track characteristics**
-  - Qualifying vs career performance gap
-  - Track-level average finishing position (track difficulty proxy)
+  - Track-level average finishing position (difficulty proxy)

-### Target Variable:
+Target variable:
 - **Finishing Position** (regression target)

+Missing values were handled carefully, and only reliable race entries were used for training.

 ---

 ## 🤖 Modeling Approach

-This problem was framed as a **regression task** since finishing position is an **ordered numeric outcome**.
+This is a **supervised regression problem**.

 ### Models used:
-- **Random Forest Regressor** (baseline)
+1. **Random Forest Regressor**
+   - Baseline model
+   - Strong non-linear performance
+   - Robust to noise

-- **XGBoost Regressor** (final model)
+2. **XGBoost Regressor**

-XGBoost was chosen as the final model due to:
-- Better bias–variance control
+   - Final production model
-- Sequential error correction (boosting)
+   - Better generalization and lower error
-- Improved performance on tabular data
+   - Efficient handling of complex feature interactions

+The model learns patterns such as:
+- Strong qualifying positions improving race outcomes
+- Lap pace consistency being more important than single fast laps
+- Excessive pit stops negatively impacting finishing position

 ---